Louis-René Levassor de Latouche Tréville: Legacy

-French authors and historians often compared Latouche-Tréville to Nelson, partly because he fought and defeated him in the Raids on Boulogne, partly because, had it not been for his untimely death, he would have opposed Nelson at Trafalgar.
+French writers and historians have often compared Latouche-Tréville to Nelson, partly because he fought and defeated him in the raids on Boulogne and partly because, had it not been for his death, he would have opposed Nelson in the Trafalgar campaign.
 The name Latouche was inscribed on the north face of the Arc de Triomphe in his honour.

 Three ships of the French Navy have been named Latouche-Tréville in his honour: the steam aviso Latouche-Tréville in 1860; the armoured cruiser Latouche-Tréville in 1892; and the F70-type destroyer Latouche-Tréville, presently in commission.